Monad Transformers are a Great Abstraction

 nutshell, I want to build “a tool” to visualize in time and space a

 storytelling.
-We are not here just yet, but in the meantime I have wrote a
+We are not here just yet, but, in the meantime, I have written a

 celtchar to build a novel from a list of files.
 One of its

-newest feature is the choice of language, and by extension, the typographic
+newest features is the choice of language, and by extension, the typographic

 rules.
 This information is read from a configuration file very early in the

 program flow.
 Unfortunately, its use comes much later, after several function

 In Haskell, you deal with that kind of challenge by relying on the Reader Monad.
 It carries an environment in a transparent way.
 The only thing is, I was already using the State Monad to carry the computation result.
 But that’s not an issue with the Monad Transformers.

 -type Builder = StateT Text IO +type Builder = StateT Text (ReaderT Language IO)